I share the 411 on intermittent fasting and working out and whether or not it can enhance or hinder athletic performance and fitness level.

 Increased Insulin Sensitivity

-Thankfully, this team filled in the blank and compared fasting athletes with high-carb athletes.
-Results?
-Very similar – fasting athletes had reduced glycogen breakdown during exercise, and some research has linked high levels of glycogen with insulin resistance.
+On the other hand, one study compared fasting athletes with high-carb athletes and found very similar results – fasting athletes had reduced glycogen breakdown during exercise.
+In addition, some research has linked high levels of glycogen with insulin resistance.
 So, following that association, fasting athletes with reduced glycogen levels in their bodies can mean increased insulin sensitivity.
 Makes sense?

 Increased fat metabolism

-This study actually paired overnight fasting plus caloric restriction in cyclists, and not only did they have the same endurance performance, but their power-to-weight ratio actually improved!
-It’d be interesting to see how the results may have differed if they only focused on overnight fasting.
-Another study focused on men after 12 weeks of time-restricted fasting (aka intermittent fasting) and measured a bunch of different outcomes.
-The ones related to physical activity found no difference in muscle power output in both young and old men.
-Finally, this randomized control trial (a very high-quality level of research study) found that time-restricted feeding did not negatively affect lean mass retention or muscular function in young men doing resistance training.
+Another study focused on men after 12 weeks of intermittent fasting and found no difference in muscle power output in both young and old men.
+Similarly, a 2018 randomized control trial found that intermittent fasting did not negatively affect lean mass retention or muscular function in young men doing resistance training.

 Growth Hormone and Impact on Athletic Performance